 Preface Dialogue:

-Bp.
-Tom: The Lord be with you.
+Bishop Tom: The Lord be with you.
 People: And also with you.

-Bp.
-Tom: Lift up your hearts.
+Bishop Tom: Lift up your hearts.
 People: We lift them up to the Lord.

 Father, all powerful and ever-living God,